lucassaldanha/vertx-jsonrpc/README.md

 using Vert.x.

 ## Architecture
-There are four main components in this architecture:
+There are three main components in this architecture:
 - JsonRpcServer
-- JsonRpcProcessor
+- JsonRpcMessageProcessor
 - JsonRpcMethodRegistry
-- JsonRpcMethod

-Each one of these components have been implemented as [Verticles](https://vertx.io/docs/vertx-core/java/#_verticles) and communicate via the [EventBus](https://vertx.io/docs/vertx-core/java/#_verticles).
+The first three components have been implemented as [Verticles](https://vertx.io/docs/vertx-core/java/#_verticles) and communicate via the [EventBus](https://vertx.io/docs/vertx-core/java/#_verticles).